ItsLilCattos/TBD/README.md

 ## To setup and run the code

 run the command: `pip install -r requirements.txt`
-rename the file `example.env` and edit it as needed
+copy and rename the file `example.env` and edit it as needed
 run `python3 main.py`